SQL-Academy/en.sql-academy/course/module-3/multi-table-request-join/article.md

 | 3             | 100   |
 | 3             | 1200  |

-The `family_member` field in the resulting selection displays the record identifiers from the `FamilyMembers` table, but they mean little to us.
+The `family_member` field in the resulting selection displays the record identifiers from the `Payments` table, but they mean little to us.

 Instead of these identifiers, it would be much more informative to output the names of those who made the purchases (the `member_name` field from the `FamilyMember` table).
 This is exactly why table joining and the JOIN operator exist.